-My research concerns the forest-floor ecosystem.
-Some ecologists call this system the “soil,” but it also includes plant debris and a lot of organisms.
+My research concerns the soil ecology of the forest floor.
 I am particularly interested in the shrews, mammals that rule over this system as top predators, and earthworms, which consume and break down plant material more effectively than other decomposers.

 From the perspective of basic science, I am interested in the influence that members of these two taxa have on other species and the process of decomposition.
-From an applied perspective, I am interested in how people influence this system through acid rain, which is caused by air pollution, introduction of new species, removal of logs, and other interventions.
-During my time at Colgate, this research program has been funded by two grants from the National Science Foundation.
-More recently, my work with earthworms has been funded by the Picker Interdisciplinary Science Institute.
+From an applied perspective, I am interested in how people influence this system through acid rain, which is caused by air pollution, the introduction of new species, the removal of logs, and other interventions.
+During my time at Colgate, this research program has been funded by two grants from the National Science Foundation, a grant from the US Department of Agriculture, and the Picker Interdisciplinary Science Institute.

 I am currently working to better understand the factors that limit the distributions of various earthworm species in the American Northeast.
 The earthworm fauna of New York State consists of about 30 species — some of which are native to North America and others that were introduced from Europe and Asia.
 Many of these introduced earthworms are expanding their ranges (and thus are a potential concern faced by managers of natural areas).
-Little is known at all about the native earthworms, such as Eisenoides lonnbergi, found in the Northeast.
+I collaborate with others in the Jumping Worm Outreach, Research, and Management Working Group (JWORM) to better understand the dangers of invasive jumping worms and how to control them.
+Little is known about the native earthworms, such as Eisenoides lonnbergi, found in the Northeast.
 I also lead a collaborative project, which uses the NSF-funded Ecological Research as Education Network (EREN), aimed at understanding earthworm distributions across North America.

 BS, University of Florida, 1991; MS, The Pennsylvania State University, 1994; MS (Statistics, 1998), PhD (Ecology, 1999), University of Georgia

-Forest-floor ecology, invasive species, conservation biology, biostatistics, ecology of earthworms and shrews
+Forest-floor ecology, invasive species, conservation biology, ecology of earthworms and shrews

 Natural History Collections

-I am also very interested in Colgate's natural history museum, called the Museum of the Chenango Valley.
-The Museum has been featured recently in a Bicentennial exhibit called Life After Death.
+I help curate Colgate's natural history museum, called the Museum of the Chenango Valley.
+The Museum has been featured in a Bicentennial exhibit called Life After Death.
 Read more about the exhibit in this piece by Jasmine Kellogg.
 See a video about the exhibit here.

 Articles in Journal of Mammalogy, Acta Theriologica, Biological Invasions, Forest Ecology and Management, Mammalian Species, Physical Geography, American Midland Naturalist, Journal of the Elisha Mitchell Scientific Society, Plant Ecology, Brimleyana, Journal of Parasitology, and others.